stanford-cme-307/web/grading.md

 and will mimic the format of the ICME qualifying exam in Optimization.

 Quizzes will help you keep up to speed with the material.
-We will hold a five-minute quiz at the beginning of class each Wednesday, starting in the second week.
+We will hold a five-minute quiz at the beginning of class each Thursday, starting in the second week.
 The quizzes are meant to be easy if you pay attention in class and read the course notes.
 They will focus on the previous week's material,